 As a disciple, the material things you do have and work for should be shared with other disciples and not selfishly spent/used.

 Where is your focus - to make sure you have 'forsaken all the right way' (according to some man's opinion) so you can get into heaven, or is it to love other people and do Joshua's work?
 The former is wrong, the latter is right.

 Anytime the new command of loving other disciples is not the highest principle being obeyed by Joshua's followers - including what someone says "forsaking all" means or trying to forsake all - that person or persons are in error.

 The 'forsake all gospel' people can rightly see how the vast majority of people today are choosing to live for money and material things.
 Unfortunately, they have responded to that observation in the wrong manner.
 The solution is not to live with as few material possessions as is possible and never work for food, clothing and shelter.
 Rather, the solution is to stop working FOR money and material things; share what you do have with other disciples; seek to maximize the Greater work of proclaiming the real gospel and making Families, and minimize the lesser work of providing food, clothing and shelter for ourselves and others and don't work for the world while doing so but rather work with other disciples.

-The four sayings above address the same issue...how to handle money/wealth.
+The four sayings of Joshua above address the same issue...how to handle money/wealth.
 I encourage the reader to read the Luke 14 comment in context.

 He basically says there are two things in that passage that a person must forsake in order to follow him.
 The first is natural/legal family.
 If you are going to follow Joshua, you can no longer look to the voices of your natural family to tell you what is important in life and how to live your life.
 If they refuse to follow the real, historical Joshua of Nazareth, then they must be forsaken.